ni/nimi-python/docs/nidcpower/functions.rst

     :param timeout:

-        Specifies the maximum time allowed for this method to complete, in seconds.
+        Specifies the maximum time allowed for this method to complete.
 If the method does not complete within this time interval, NI-DCPower returns an error.